The Palestinian economy is in free fall and will require billions to rebuild, the UN says

 With violence continuing, there's little sign of any recovery plan being launched anytime soon.

-Mutasim Elagraa, who coordinates the agency's assistance to Palestinians, said: “If we want to return Gaza to pre-October 2023, we need tens of billions of dollars, or even more, and decades.”
+Mutasim Elagraa, who coordinates UNCTAD's assistance to Palestinians, said: “If we want to return Gaza to pre-October 2023, we need tens of billions of dollars, or even more, and decades.”

 The ultimate goal is “to put Gaza on a path of sustainable development,” which will take more time and money, he said.